walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 Doyle, Arthur
 Doyle, Arthur Conan
 ```
 A common way of referring to data that contains inconsistencies and/or errors is as **dirty data**.
-**data cleaning**

-interoperability
+To keep the metaphor, then, the process of revising data to remove such problems and prepare it for use is called **data cleaning**.

+Besides just your own system
 ## Metadata

 sustainability